TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Global Admin

 1. Obtain space_id (required), format (required: 'PDF', 'HTML', or 'XML'), requested_by_user_id (required), and destination (optional: location for exported file).
+2. Call get_user to confirm the requester is a valid user.
+3. Validate the user role or do permission check using get_permissions.
-2. Call manage_exports to queue the export task and receive the job_id.
+4. Call manage_exports to queue the export task and receive the job_id.
-3. Call send_notification to confirm job submission to the requesting user.
+5. Then call send_notification to confirm job submission to the requesting user.
-4. Create an audit entry with create_new_audit_trail.
+6. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**